 The Produce Safety Alliance Grower trainings contain the most current information on the FSMA Produce Safety Rule and Good Agricultural Practices (GAPs).
 This training is recommended for anyone interested in a GAP audit for their farm.

 Some produce buyers may ask farms for assurances that safe food handling practices were followed on the farm and during delivery.
-Growers can provide documentation of food safety assurances through a buyer’s onsite review of their farm, a certificate of attendance at a food safety training, a self-audit, or with documentation of a third-party audit.
+Growers can provide documentation of food safety assurances in several ways.
+These include through a buyer’s onsite review of their farm, a certificate of attendance at a food safety training, a self-audit, or with documentation of a third-party audit.

 The self-audit allows you to assess the Good Agricultural Practices (GAPs) in use in your business.
 The objective of a self-audit is to identify, review, confirm or document food safety procedures and practices.
 Self-audit checklists contain questions that will be asked during the on-site audit and is an excellent pre-audit tool for growers, packers, processors and distributors.
 The Checklist for Retail Purchasing of Local Fresh Produce is one tool that can be used for a self-audit.

 Developing, implementing and auditing a food safety plan are an essential step in obtaining GAP certification.
 The Iowa Produce Safety team has created a toolkit with templates and logs to help farmers create a Harmonized GAP (HGAP) food safety plan.